 We’re a group of engaged and curious thinkers who understand that ideas matter.

-The Center for Humans and Nature partners with some of the brightest minds to explore humans and nature relationships.
-We bring together philosophers, ecologists, artists, political scientists, anthropologists, poets and economists, among others, to think creatively about how people can make better decisions — in relationship with each other and the rest of nature.
+The Center for Humans and Nature partners with some of the brightest minds to explore human responsibilities to each other and the more-than-human world.
+We bring together philosophers, ecologists, artists, political scientists, anthropologists, poets and economists, among others, to think creatively about a resilient future for the whole community of life.

-You can help by weighing in with your thoughts and contributing to our growing community of thinkers focused on creating a better world for people and for all of nature.
+You can help by weighing in with your thoughts and contributing to our growing community of thinkers.

 Our Avatar represents an important piece of the Center’s story.
 This grouse 'head shot' is taken from a print of a wood engraving by the contemporary artist Ansell Bray.
 The engraving was inspired by a 19th century Makah grouse rattle.
 Connected to the land that is now Washington State, the Makah would have used this rattle during secular tribal ceremonies.